virtualritz/after-effects/README.md

 ### Prequisites

 Download the [*Adobe After Effects SDK*](https://console.adobe.io/downloads/ae).
-> Note that the SDK published by Adobe is outdated if you are using the 3D
+> ⚠️ The SDK published by Adobe is outdated if you are using the 3D
 > Artisan API to write your own 3D renderer plug-in.
 > Also see [Features](#features) below for more information.
 >